theoahfeldt/miking-jupyter/README.md

 * Provide seamless integration with Python from Miking languages, meaning that Miking functions can call Python code and the reverse.

-* Support syntax highlighting and code editor customization for arbitrary DSL designed in Miking.
+* Support syntax highlighting and code editor customization for arbitrary DSLs designed in Miking.

 * Support visualization within Jupyter notebooks.